6 March 2018

 Art School Suffragettes Workshop

 This workshop will include a talk about how the suffragettes used art, design and fashion as tools towards their cause.
-Inspired by their methods, today’s Manchester Art School students discuss the ideas that are still worth fighting for and share their passions and concerns, while creating temporary works that share their messages.
+Inspired by their methods, today’s Manchester School of Art students discuss the ideas that are still worth fighting for and share their passions and concerns, while creating temporary works that share their messages.

 Suffragette Afternoon Tea Party